^

 1. A referral to radiation oncology

-3. The patient is not currently on the radiation oncology prostate cancer care plan
+3. The patient is not currently on the respective cancer care plan

-4. The person entering the referral order adds the patient to the prostate cancer care plan
+4. The person entering the referral order adds the patient to the respective cancer care plan

 This will require education to your referring physicians, as they may be the ones entering these orders and initiating the care plan prior to the patient ever seeing a radiation oncologist.
-This is by design, but may capture more patients who are not receiving definitive radiation or patients with a history of prostate cancer who are being referred for another diagnosis.
-However, the information given to the patients prior to their consultation is generic and will hopefully help all patients who have prostate cancer.
+This is by design, but may capture more patients who are not receiving definitive radiation or patients with a history of cancer who are being referred for another diagnosis.
+However, the information given to the patients prior to their consultation is generic and will hopefully help all patients who have the relevant cancer diagnosis.

 Post Consultation

-2. The patient is already on the initial radiation oncology prostate cancer care plan
+2. The patient is already on the initial radiation oncology cancer care plan

 3. The person placing the order adds the patient to the care plan

-This part of the care plan will begin after the patient has been added by the person placing the order.
-This information will pertain to the CT simulation itself, issues arising during treatment and issues at treatment completion and follow up.
+This part of the care plan will begin after the patient has been scheduled for a simulation.
+This information will pertain to the simulation itself, issues arising during treatment and issues at treatment completion and follow up.

-The care plan can be customized by your Epic analysts to meet the needs of your institution.
+The care plan can be customized by your Epic analysts to meet the needs of your institution, for example your institutions visit-types may not match perfectly with the visit types used in the Foundation System.
 The care plan was designed to be functional without any changes, but it is also understandable that many institutions have different practices so updating some of the aspects of the care plan may be ideal in fitting the care plan to your institution’s processes.

 CONCLUSION

-We hope the prostate cancer care plan will be a useful tool in providing timely information for your patients.
-Please feel free to contact us if you have any questions, concerns, comments or suggestions for improvements or future updates regarding the prostate cancer care plan!
+We hope the radiation-related cancer care plans will be a useful tool in providing timely information for your patients.
+Please feel free to contact us if you have any questions, concerns, comments or suggestions for improvements or future updates regarding the cancer care plans!